-The Primary Hyperbaric Medicine Course (PHMC) is a traveling version of the Hyperbaric Medicine Team Training (HMTT) course.
+The Primary Hyperbaric Medicine Course (PHMC) is a traveling version of our Hyperbaric Medicine Team Training (HMTT) course.
 Click here to see a comparison of the two courses.
 PHMC is an approved 40-hour introductory course conducted by request at the client’s location.
 All seats in PHMC are reserved for the client.
 Some PHMC course dates have seats open to the public:

 PHMC is approved as an introductory course in hyperbaric medicine by the Undersea & Hyperbaric Medical Society and the National Board of Diving and Hyperbaric Medical Technology.
 These organizations set up the industry-accepted educational guidelines to prepare physicians, nurses, and technologists for their roles in safe and effective patient care in hyperbaric medicine.
 This activity meets the UHMS and NBDHMT minimum requirements including 40 hours of face-to-face instruction.